wiz21b/lowtech/README.md

 # Lowtech demo

-Lowtech demo is a demo written for the Apple 2+/e by [Wiz](https://demozoo.org/sceners/16323/) of [Imphobia](https://demozoo.org/groups/11375/) during 2020 and 2021.
-Just download the WOZ file and run it in your favourite emulator (right now, Mame and AppleWin will read it and emulate it correctly).
+Lowtech demo is a demo written for the Apple ]\[+/e by [Wiz](https://demozoo.org/sceners/16323/) of [Imphobia](https://demozoo.org/groups/11375/) during 2020 and 2021.
+Just download the WOZ file (see releases) and run it in your favourite emulator (right now, Mame and AppleWin will read it and emulate it correctly).